28thsly/laravel-customs/README.md

 ```

-> 6. Finally, if you don't pass any argument, LaravelCustoms will return the class path.
+6. Finally, if you don't pass any argument, LaravelCustoms will return the class path.
 ```
-E.g.
+Example:
 LC::User();

 will return App\User